 Low levels of critical nutrients can affect your body's production of hormones and make your cells more sensitive to androgens.
 By putting good things into your body, you'll get the good stuff out of it - AKA healthier skin and a glowing complexion.
 Your body cannot produce essential minerals on its own, so you must be getting enough of these key nutrients in your food or oral supplements.

-Though there are several different treatments available to combat this condition, treating adult acne calls for a different approach and a customized management plan versus adolescent acne.
+Though there are several different treatments available to combat this condition, treating adult acne calls for a different approach and a customized management plan versus adolescent Acne.
 Harsh acne treatments designed for other forms of breakouts are not what you should be reaching for.
-Instead, dermatologists suggest a more holistic approach to healing hormonal acne.
-Many natural ingredients can help clear blemishes, visibility, reduce signs of inflammation and redness, and reduce excess oil production.
+Instead, dermatologists suggest a more holistic approach to healing hormonal Acne.
+Many natural ingredients can help clear blemishes, and visibility, reduce signs of inflammation and redness and reduce excess oil production.

-DIM stands for diindolylmethane, the food-based compound found in cruciferous vegetables like broccoli, cauliflower, brussel sprouts, kale, and cabbage.
-In these vegetables, it's in the form of Indole-3-Carbinol (I3C).
+DIM stands for diindolylmethane, the food-based compound found in cruciferous vegetables like broccoli, cauliflower, Brussels sprouts, kale, and cabbage.
+In these vegetables it's in the form of Indole-3-Carbinol (I3C).
 I3C is known to stimulate detoxifying enzymes in the digestive system, support hormonal balance, and regulate healthy estrogen metabolism by balancing the ratio of "good" and "bad" estrogen.
 By making your cells become less sensitive to androgens and helping eliminate the excess of bad estrogen metabolites, it's thought that DIM can change the way hormones behave in our systems, reducing the production of acne-causing sebum.
-DIM is an excellent addition for women that look to natural supplement to support topical acne treatment.
-It is believed to a good natural alternative to support acne treatment in women with PCO and cystic acne that are not interested in taking oral contraceptives, accutane, or spironolactone.
+DIM is an excellent addition for women looking for natural supplements to support topical acne treatment.
+It is believed to be an excellent natural alternative to support acne treatment in women with PCO and cystic Acne who are not interested in taking oral contraceptives, accutane, or spironolactone.

-Vitamin B5 - the most important vitamin for people with acne
+Vitamin B5 - the essential vitamin for people with Acne

 Vitamin B5 can enhance skin healing and help reduce stress.
 B5 has also been shown to help moisturize the skin and enhance its natural barrier function.